 We are nearing the end of the cookie era.
 As a result of the growing importance of the privatization of personal data, big players will eliminate data tracking by 2022.
 From then on users will have to give their consent before they can be tracked.
-However, Video can be the solution to this change & help you keep an eye on your audience's engagement.
+However, Video can be the solution to this change & help you get an idea of your audience's engagement.

 Ever been surprised to see an ad for sneakers when you have just looked at a pair on your favourite website?
-On the Internet, you are tracked on almost everything you do (visiting a web page, searching for a gift, booking a flight, etc.).
+On the Internet, you're tracked for almost everything you do (visiting a web page, searching for a gift, booking a flight, etc).
 It is even possible to track how many seconds someone watches your video.
 All this is possible thanks to what we call "cookies".
 Their purpose?
 To identify your preferences and habits in order to improve your experience.
 They also allow marketeers to target and retarget visitors for advertising purposes.

 However, voices have been raised to limit this tracking and improve the security of personal data.
-Several controversies such as Cambridge Analytica, the Netflix documentary « The Social Dilemma » and more recently the new WhatsApp update, have put data tracking on the spot.
+Several controversies such as Cambridge Analytica, the Netflix documentary « The Social Dilemma » and more recently the new WhatsApp update, have put data tracking in the spotlight.
 Since then, the privatization of personal data has become a priority for many companies.
-Searches for “online privacy” grew by more than 50% globally in 2020 compared to the previous year.
+In fact, searches for “online privacy” grew by more than 50% globally in 2020 compared to the previous year.

-Many users will very likely decline data collection, limiting your ability to reach, understand and engage with people on mobile devices and across the web.
-It will affect your ability to use attribution modelling to understand performance, it will control who sees your ads and limit your retargeting capacities.
+Many users will be very likely to decline data collection, limiting companies' abilities to reach, understand and engage with people on mobile devices and across the web.
+It will affect every brand's ability to use attribution modelling to understand performance, it will affect who sees your ads and ultimately limit your retargeting capacities.

 Marketeers and advertisers will have to adapt to this change by rethinking their digital strategy and attribution model.
 However, the basics will still be there and the marketing funnel will still apply.

 While your audience's web activity data will be less accurate, you can still capture engagement data on your content, especially video.
-It is interesting to analyse video retention which is an important asset to qualify your audience at the top of the funnel or the awareness phase, but also for remarketing purposes in the middle of the funnel or the consideration phase.
+It is ever more interesting to analyse video retention, which is an important asset to qualify your audience at the top of the funnel or the awareness phase, but also for remarketing purposes in the middle of the funnel or the consideration phase.